Summary: Is Problem Solving a Skill?

 So what do we mean by a problem?

 In Lean Thinking, we always talk about The Gap: The gap between the desired outcome and the actual result.
 If you do not understand what this gap is, then how do you know you really have a problem?
 Or do you know what the problem really is?
+Effectively solving problems requires identifying and understanding the real problem before developing solutions.
 We will come back to that later on.

 And how do we know when we have solved the problem?

 The goal of problem-solving is to overcome any obstacles that are preventing you from reaching your goals.
+Identifying the right problem is crucial to ensure that the solutions generated address the actual issue effectively.
 Once these obstacles have been removed, you have solved the problem!

-And once again, in Lean Thinking, we know we have solved the problem when we have close the gap: When the actual outcome matches the desired outcome.
+And once again, in Lean Thinking, we know we have solved the problem when we have closed the gap: When the actual outcome matches the desired outcome.
+Exploring potential solutions is essential to bridge this gap and achieve the desired results.

 Introduction to problem-solving skills